 Snow Camping

 Snow camping is a great a way to experience the joys of the outdoors year round!
 Learn how to avoid common winter adventure mistakes to stay warm, dry, and confident in the backcountry no matter what the season.
 Whether it’s cupping your hands around a hot cup of hot chocolate or snuggling into your warm sleeping bag in the crisp, snowy mountain night, you’ll have unforgettable experiences that will build your outdoor skills and prepare you for more winter adventures.
-These trips take place at Mt.
-Rainier National Park, with breathtaking winter views of Mt.
-Tacoma (Rainier) and surrounding peaks.
+These trips take place at Snoqualmie Pass, with beautiful winter views.

 Trip Details